Helping someone else can lift your mood and energy levels and make you feel stronger and calmer - an effect known as "the helper's high".

 Coffee is the go-to drink in the morning for many of us - it can improve our mood and energy levels and help us to focus.

-Tolerance levels to caffeine vary and may fluctuate depending on your circumstances and lifestyle, but 2 or 3 cups per day of average strength is probably enough for most people.
-Too much caffeine can increase anxiety levels, restlessness and insomnia so you may need to make adjustments from time to time to keep the balance right for you.
+Tolerance levels to caffeine vary and may fluctuate depending on your circumstances and lifestyle, but 3 or 4 mugs per day of average strength is probably enough for most people.
+Reduce or avoid caffeine if you are trying to lower stress levels as it can heighten feelings of anxiety and jitteriness in some people.

 A brief break for tidying up your environment can reduce stress levels, improve your mood and help you to feel calmer, more focussed and more in control.